 - Take your temperature at the same times each day. - Anytime you feel sick or think you have a fever, check your temperature.
-If you notice that your temperature is increasing, check it again within 30-60 minutes. - Don't drink anything hot or cold for at least 15 minutes before taking your temperature. - Always take your temperature before you take fever-reducing medications. - If your temperature is 100.4°F or higher with or without fever-reducing medications, notify your team immediately. - · Do not use aspirin, ibuprofen, acetaminophen or products that contain them unless advised by your transplant doctor.
+If you notice your temperature increasing, check it again within 30 to 60 minutes. - Don't drink anything hot or cold for at least 15 minutes before taking your temperature. - Always take your temperature before taking feverreducing medications. - If your temperature is 100.4°F (38°C) or higher with or without fever-reducing medications, notify your team immediately. - Don't use aspirin, ibuprofen, acetaminophen or products that contain them unless advised by your transplant doctor.